gsonnenf/Gstc.Collections.ObservableLists/README.md

 ### ObservableListSynchronizer<TSource,TDestination>
-The ObservableListSynchronizer<TSource,TDestination> provides synchronization between two ObservableLists of different but related types <TSource> and <TDestination>.
+The ObservableListSynchronizer<TSource,TDestination> provides synchronization between two ObservableLists of different but related types TSource and TDestination.
 List methods (Add, Remove, clear, etc) on one list is propogated to the other.

-The <TSource> and <TDestination> are classes that map to each other in a one to one fashion, but may have differing field or include a data transformation.
-The user is required to provide a ConvertSourceToDestination(...) and ConvertDestinationToSource(...) that provide a two way conversion between a <TSource> and <TDestination> object.
+The TSource and TDestination are classes that map to each other in a one to one fashion, but may have differing field or include a data transformation.
+The user is required to provide a ConvertSourceToDestination(...) and ConvertDestinationToSource(...) that provide a two way conversion between a TSource and TDestination object.
 This is most often used when one needs to transform model data for display or a public API.
 A good example is mapping between a list of models and viewmodels.

-Used in conjunction with objects that implement an INotifyPropertySyncChanged interace, this class can also provide synchronization of PropertyChanged notify events in <TSource> and <TDestination> objects.
-If a PropertyChanged event is triggered on an item in
-<TSource>, an option exists to trigger a PropertyChanged event in the corresponding <TDestination> item, and vice-versa.
+Used in conjunction with objects that implement an INotifyPropertySyncChanged interace, this class can also provide synchronization of PropertyChanged notify events in TSource and TDestination objects.
+If a PropertyChanged event is triggered on an item in TSource, an option exists to trigger a PropertyChanged event in the corresponding TDestination item, and vice-versa.

 This package is a polished subset of another library (which includes observable dictionaries) still under development.
 The Extended Observable Collection.